bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

 .. code-block:: cfg
    :caption: aws.profile

-   host = s3.amazonaws.com         # This parameter is only used as baseurl and will be prepended with bucket and location set in device ressource to form correct url use_https = true access_key = myaccesskey secret_key = mysecretkey
+   host = s3.amazonaws.com         # This parameter is only used as baseurl and will be prepended with bucket and location set in device resource to form correct url use_https = true access_key = myaccesskey secret_key = mysecretkey